 Limit: Incomplete Picture of Outcomes

-Because data are collected nine/ten months after graduation and published a bit later, the data are perpetually outdated and may not accurately reflect the present employment outlook.
+Because data are collected ten months after graduation and published a bit later, the data are perpetually outdated and may not accurately reflect the present employment outlook.
 It is important to pay attention to school track records on their school profiles, employment trends in national, regional, and local markets, and BLS labor projections.
-The Score Reports data provide only a snapshot, showing placement in first jobs without looking further into a graduate's career.
+The LST Reports data provide only a snapshot, showing placement in first jobs without looking further into a graduate's career.
 Some graduates in temporary jobs will find permanent professional work, while some permanent jobs will unexpectedly come to an end.